Every piece of work,

-A task in Spaces is the basic unit of measured work.
+A task is the basic unit of measured work.
 It carries its own cost, context, workflow position, and progress — updated in real time as work happens.
-No manual status updates.
-No chasing people for numbers.
-Every task shows you exactly where things stand.
+No manual status updates, no chasing people for numbers.
+Every task shows exactly where it stands.

-Agent is implementing.
-Cost and progress update live as work happens.
+The agent is implementing.
+Cost and progress update live as it works.

 You think in blocks of work.
-Spaces generates the tasks — each one pre-loaded with context, dependencies, and acceptance criteria.
+Spaces generates the tasks from your plans — each one pre-loaded with context, dependencies, and acceptance criteria.
+Cost, progress, and workflow position keep themselves current as humans and agents work.

 Built-in accountability.
 No status meetings.

 Every task updates itself — cost, progress, workflow position, and ownership.
-You see the full picture without chasing updates.
+You see the full picture without chasing a single update, and it all streams into your dashboards and cost attribution.

 Context & attachments